 BRINGING GARDENS DIRECT TO HOUSEHOLDS.

-Our belief is that every household should have access to a food garden.
-Sourcing of our food starts in our own backyards and works outward from there.
+Our belief is that every household should have access to a food garden, if they choose.
+Sourcing of our food can start in our own backyard and works outward from there.
 If more people can grow food at their homes, then they are more likely to engage in community gardens and bigger conversations about food sourcing.
 Individuals feel empowered when they can take ownership of their food and their land.
 They lead happier and healthier lives when they are connected to their home and feel inspired to cook meals for their families and others.
 Neighbors Grow can help support existing local food programs by helping households implement thriving gardens and building stronger neighborhood communities.